Why you should care

 It was into that environment that Theodor Fontane, a former apothecary in the mold of his father, returned to Berlin, in 1860.
 For several years Fontane had served as a press agent in London for a Prussian intelligence agency, a government post that essentially had him creating stories with a nationalist bent to counteract the influence of Max Schlesinger, an Austrian immigrant whose own bureau fed the pages of most German newspapers.
 Fontane “wasn’t really successful in that role,” notes McGillen, mainly because Schlesinger, she says, was “very, very good.”
 Once an aspiring author, Fontane had published a novella in his 20s, Geschwisterliebe (Sibling Love), which his biographer would later dismiss with “the mawkishness of the tale … is equaled by the lameness of its plot and the inertness of the style.”
 Now middle-aged, Fontane was desperate to pay the bills for his budding family — a wife and two sons — so he joined the ultraconservative newspaper Kreuzzeitung as its newest London correspondent.

 During that time, Fontane never actually set foot in England.
-Over the next decade, he would opine on the biggest British events of the century — including the Great Fire of London — from his Prussian perch.
+Over the next decade, he would opine on the biggest British events of history — including the Great Fire of London — from his Prussian perch.
 His approach involved waiting for the mainstream media to report on the major facts (street names, crowd sizes, etc.) and then piecing them together to form his account, often sensationalized with a firsthand narrative.
 “I went to the scene today, and it’s a terrible sight.
 One sees the burned buildings like a city in a crater,” Fontane wrote in one article, translated by McGillen: “Fires live on eerily in the deep, and at any moment a new flame can burst forth out of every mound of ash.”

 In his post as London correspondent, Fontane was finally able to spin the fantastic narratives he had been denied in his early life as a would-be writer.
 “Through his autobiographical writings, he talked about it rather openly,” says McGillen, and “he even justifies it … his argument is that news is always, essentially, reproduction.
 It doesn’t matter whether you are on-site — ‘’Fifteen kilometers or a hundred and fifty miles make no difference,’ he wrote. ’It’s just like with anecdotes about Frederick the Great: The fake anecdotes are just as good as the real ones, and sometimes a little bit better.’”
 Of course, by “better,” he meant better-suited to telling the story in an insightful way.